bogosorter/lcom-report/README.md

 }
 ```

 **Mouse:** Used for navigation in menus.

-**Video Card:** Used to display the game

-This is an excerpt of `cursor.c`, which deals with both the mouse and the video card:
+Here's an excerpt from cursor.c:

 ```c
 void cursor_update() {